francescoalemanno/cryptipass/cmd/genpw/README.md

 ## Customization

 You can define your own patterns to create passphrases tailored to your security and usability needs.
-Patterns can be mixed and matched to create combinations of words, digits, symbols, and characters, offering high flexibility.
+Patterns can be mixed and matched to create combinations of words, digits, symbols, and tokens, offering high flexibility.

 Examples: